EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_12-Storage-Migration-Service.md

 ### Introduction

-In this exercise, you will inventory the source server and start the transfer.
+In this exercise, you will inventory the source server WS2008R2 and start the transfer to FS.
 After the data transfer, you configure settings on the destination server, validate the configuration, and finally cutover to the new server.
+As a last step, you will validate the migration.

 #### Tasks